harrystech/prelaunchr/README.md

 Prelaunchr
 ==========

+## Archived

+**Warning: This project is unmaintained and has known dependencies with known security vulnerabilities.**

+Six years after our own viral pre-launch campaign, and having enabled many other teams to start with a splash, it is time to retire the Prelaunchr project.
+We have taken the step of archiving Prelaunchr - it has been hard to update vulnerable dependencies of a project that we haven't used since 2013!
+You are welcome to fork the project, but we recommend updating all dependencies to recent versions and enabling Github's security scans.

+We will not be updating the project or responding to issues or PRs.
+Good luck with your launches and beyond.

+— Harry's Engineering Team

 [![Build Status](https://travis-ci.org/harrystech/prelaunchr.svg?branch=master)](https://travis-ci.org/harrystech/prelaunchr)

+## About

 Originally open sourced over on our [engineering blog](http://engineering.harrys.com/2014/07/21/dont-launch-crickets.html), and discussed in great detail over at [Tim Ferriss' Blog](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email),